vlajos/vlajos.github.io/_posts/2015-07-02-add-browserstack-session-link-to-jenkins.md

 });
 {% endhighlight %}

-In our case we displayed the capabilities as well like in the first snippet and we have an exception when we test locally instead of Browserstack and when the password is accessed somehow differently.
+In our case, we displayed the capabilities as well like in the first snippet and we have an exception when we test locally instead of Browserstack and when the password is accessed somehow differently.
 So it is a bit more complex but this is the main concept.